 ORide provides strong location privacy and anonymity for riders and drivers while still guaranteeing service accountability, secure payment and reputation rating operations.
 For this purpose, the riders and the drivers have to possess ride prerequisites (Section 5.2), including anonymous credentials (ACs), deposit tokens, and digital certificates issued by the SP.
 To participate in the system, both riders and drivers create anonymous sessions by logging in to the service (Section 5.3) with their respective ACs.
 Drivers periodically report to the SP the geographical zone where they are located.
-These zones are defined by the SP to balance the network load in the system and the size of the anonymity set of each ride (Section 9.4).
+These zones are defined by the SP to balance the network load in the system and the size of the anonymity set of the zone (Section 9.4).
+Note that, in contrast to PrivateRide, expanding the size of a zone in ORide does not affect the performance of the ride-matching and fare-calculation operations (Section 5.4).

-When a rider initiates a ride request, the SP, the rider and drivers are involved in a ride set-up procedure (Section 5.4) that matches the rider to a driver, and it enables them to agree on the fare.
+When a rider initiates a ride request, the SP, the rider and drivers are involved in a ride set-up procedure (Section 5.4) that matches the rider to a driver.
+In addition, as in current RHSs, the rider and the driver agree on the fare based on the estimated distance and duration of the ride [32, 38].
 Once the rider and the driver are matched together, they terminate their anonymous sessions.
 When the ride is completed, the driver creates a new anonymous session and notifies the SP that she is available again.
 Note that drop-off times and locations are not reported to the SP.
-In addition, some time after the ride finishes, i.e., at the end of the day, the rider and driver perform ride-payment and reputation-rating operations (Section 5.5).
+Moreover, some time after the ride finishes, i.e., at the end of the day, the rider and driver perform ride-payment and reputation-rating operations (Section 5.5).